-Join John Nastos for an in-depth discussion in this video Understanding arrays, part of Learn Swift 2: The Basics.
+Join John Nastos for an in-depth discussion in this video Understanding arrays, part of Learning Swift 2.

 - The concept of an array is an important one in any programming language.
 It's the most basic way of storing a collection of individual items.
 For example, let's say you had four different numbers and you wanted to store them using one variable.
 You would use an array.
 The first way to define an array in Swift is with a literal definition using square brackets to group together a collection of items separated by commas.
 For example, in the line var myArray = [3,5,7] myArray is a three-item array that holds the integer values 3, 5, and 7.